 Think of it this way: if AI text is a robot in a costume, Quillbot changes the costume.
 UndetectedGPT changes the way the robot walks, talks, and behaves so it doesn't look like a robot anymore.
 Turnitin's paraphrasing detection was built to see through costume changes.
 It has a much harder time with genuine behavioral transformation.

-In independent 2026 testing, Quillbot typically reduced AI detection scores by 40-60% at best, still leaving text well above safe thresholds.
+In independent testing, Quillbot typically trims an AI score only partially, still leaving text well above safe thresholds.
 Pattern-level humanizers consistently bring scores below detection thresholds because they address the actual signals detectors measure, not just the surface-level text.

 Does Quillbot Help or Hurt Your AI Detection Score?